Table of Contents

 - Lowered Quality of Life

-You may be able to claim even those costs of any expenses which are not mentioned here.
+You may be able to claim even those expenses not mentioned above.
 You can estimate the amount of your losses by keeping track of all the documents related to your claim, including your invoices, billing statements, and receipts.

 All truck drivers are responsible to the other road users, including other vehicles and pedestrians.
 They need to be careful to avoid inflicting harm and not be negligent when driving.
 Truck drivers could be held liable if they failed to follow the proper procedures and their negligence caused accidents that harmed others.

-Although it is unfortunate to be involved in an accident and suffer injuries, it is favorable for the accident to have happened while traveling through California.
-Only a few states, including California, recognize “pure” comparative negligence.
+It is overwhelming to be involved in an accident and suffer injuries.
+If the accident happened while traveling through California, establishing liability can be more complex.
+Only a few states, including California, recognize โpureโ comparative negligence.
 In practice, this means that even if you are partly responsible for the incidents that caused your accident, you can still seek compensation from those who are legally liable for their careless, reckless, or intentionally dangerous behavior.

-In some states, it is unlawful for injury victims to recover from others if they are primarily responsible for the harm they have suffered.
-But in other states, victims who contributed less than 50% to the incident’s cause are not entitled to compensation.
-However, in California, there is no such limit on comparative negligence.
+In some states, it is unlawful for injury victims to pursue damages from others if they are primarily responsible for the harm they have suffered.
+But in other states, victims who contributed less than 50% to the incidentโs cause are not entitled to seek compensation.
+However, in California, there is a 99% limit on comparative negligence.

-Thus, if you are found to be partially at fault for your accident, you will receive less compensation than in cases when you are not at fault at all.
-For example, suppose your accident-related damages are worth $100,000, and you are blamed for 25% of the accident’s causes.
-In that case, you can still claim approximately $75,000 in damages from those responsible for the remaining 75% of the fault.
+If you are found to be partially at fault for your accident, the available compensation you can seek depends on your portion of liability.
+For example, suppose your accident-related damages are worth $100,000, and you are blamed for 25% of the accidentโs causes.
+In that case, you can still seek approximately $75,000 in damages from those responsible for the remaining 75% of the fault.

-It is important to remember that some of these liability issues are not always obvious or straightforward.
+It is important to remember that some of these liability issues are not often obvious or straightforward.
 In some cases, it is impossible to know if the trucking company that employs one of the drivers involved in a truck accident committed illegal practices at the time of your collision.
-However, an investigation by California truck accident lawyers can be helpful.
+An investigation by California truck accident lawyers can be helpful.

 You may not be aware that you can also sue the trucking company aside from the truck driver if the trucking company forces the driver to operate.
-At the same time, they are exhausted and fail to maintain their fleet properly.
+Another example is if it fails to maintain its fleet properly.
 You have to avoid making any conclusions about whether or not you have enough grounds to file a lawsuit until your lawyer has thoroughly studied your case.
-There are instances that you might be entitled to more compensation or damages than you thought.

-According to California’s negligence law, any driver who is found guilty of negligence may be held accountable for the injuries and losses caused to another driver.
-Any motorist who sustained injuries as an outcome of a truck driver’s negligence is qualified to bring a personal injury claim.
+According to Californiaโs negligence law, any driver who is found guilty of negligence may be held accountable for the injuries and losses caused to another driver.
+Any motorist who sustained injuries as a result of a truck driverโs negligence is qualified to bring a personal injury claim.

 What Makes Truck Accident Claims Complicated?

 In contrast to the 3,000 to 4,000 pounds that passenger cars weigh when driving alongside, a semi-truck may carry a load of 80,000 pounds.
 Therefore, a smaller car and its occupants are at a serious disadvantage in an accident, and this is typically reflected in their injuries.
-Truck accidents differ significantly from other types of accidents, so experienced California accident attorneys must pursue them with out-of-the-box ideas.
+Truck accidents differ significantly from other types of accidents.
+Experienced California accident attorneys can help victims navigate the intricacies of such cases.

-In most crashes involving passenger cars, only one party and their insurance provider are held accountable.
-However, in truck accidents, anyone could be held liable, including the truck driver, the loading team, the manufacturer of the truck, and any safety equipment personnel.
+In many crashes involving passenger cars, only one party and their insurance provider are held accountable.
+However, in truck accidents, other parties could be held liable, including the truck driver, the loading team, the manufacturer of the truck, and any safety equipment personnel.

 The parties who can be held liable for your truck accident are:

-- The negligent truck driver that caused the truck accident and their insurance company
+- The negligent truck driver who caused the accident and their insurance company.

-- The truck maker or manufacturer for flaws in the truck’s design or construction
+- The truck maker or manufacturer may be responsible for flaws in the truckโs design or construction.

-Since many parties are involved, identifying the party at fault and the extent of liability can be complex and challenging.
-At such points, the knowledge and experience of truck accident lawyers are helpful.
-They are skilled at handling even the trickiest personal injury cases and are familiar with the legal system.
+Since many parties may be involved, identifying the potential party at fault and the extent of liability can be complex and challenging.
+At such points, the knowledge and experience of lawyers who handle truck accident cases are helpful.
+They are skilled at managing complex personal injury cases and are well-versed in the intricacies of the legal system.

 Dealing with a huge trucking company or its insurance provider can be intimidating.
 You could even be tempted to accept the first settlement offered to you to get money to pay your bills and continue with your life.

-After a truck accident, you need to act quickly to gather evidence and strengthen your case.
-How will you be able to focus on recovery in this case?
+After a truck accident, you need to act quickly to gather evidence to support your case.
+But how can you focus on doing so when youโre also recovering from your injuries?
 This is where we come in.
-Trusted by many personal injury victims in California, our lawyers have decades of experience and are dedicated to representing you throughout the legal process.
-We prioritize each client’s well-being and best interests, treating each case with personalized care.
+With years of experience handling injury cases in California, our injury attorneys can represent you throughout the legal process and advocate for your rights.
+We prioritize each clientโs well-being and interests, treating each case with personalized care.

-Contact Arash Law, led by Arash Khorsandi, Esq., for assistance if you or a loved one were hurt in a truck accident to obtain the most compensation – our law firm helped recover over $750 Million as compensation for our client’s losses.
-To discuss your legal options, call (888) 488-1391 for a free consultation today.
+Contact Arash Law, led by Arash Khorsandi, Esq., for assistance if you or your loved ones are hurt in a truck accident and are pursuing compensation.
+To discuss your legal options, call (888) 488-1391 for a free case review.